 I then capture this space in black and white ensuring there is both a reference point in the image (i.e. the floor tile line) while keeping sufficient resolution for the print.
 In post I double check for perspective distortion and crop the image to A4 dimensions (210x297mm) thus creating a 1:1 scale rendering.

-Finally I document the finished example.
-I will select a certain number of viewpoints for my own publication and leave further interpretations open to the viewer as they encounter the piece.
+Finally I photograph the finished example, including the object that created the shadow abstract.
+I return at different times of day, documenting the continued presence of the intervention so I can select from a number of viewpoints for my own publication.
+I can then leave further interpretations open to the viewer as they encounter the piece.